Rewilding: Fighting Back to Heal Our Planet's Ecosystems

-There is a broad consensus that our environment has already reached – if not surpassed - its tipping point.
-Thanks to climate change, mining, population growth, and rampant industrialisation, the devastation wreaked on global ecosystems is accelerating beyond our control.
+Our environment has reached – if not surpassed – its tipping point.
+Climate change, mining, population growth, and rampant industrialization are accelerating the devastation of global ecosystems beyond control.

 How Does Rewilding Work?